Florent1711/holbertonschool-web_front_end/html_advanced/README.md

         -create a new section
             -create a header and inside it add a level 2 heading with the text Horizontal rule -after the header create a div and put a horizontal rule in it

+29-index.html - Copy the content of 27-index.html into 29-index.html
+    • in the Testimonials section
+        -in the first article
+            -replace the text with a blockquote with text I am completely blown away.
+Thanks to Techium, we've just launched our 5th website! and cite author Yuri Y.
+        -in the second article
+            -replace the text with a blockquote with text Thank you so much for your help.
+Techium company is awesome! and cite author Dorrie S.
+        -in the third article
+            -replace the text with a blockquote with text I love your system.
+Definitely worth the investment.
+I'd be lost without Techium company. and cite author Sven H.
+W3C does not need to pass